-The near-independence of the S-Z effect from redshift effects, plus its independence from other types of cosmological estimates of quantities such as H_0 , Ω_m , and Ω_Λ , means that it has a unique role in the ongoing data-rich era in cosmology.
+The near-independence of the S-Z effect from redshift effects, plus its independence from other types of cosmological estimates of quantities such as H_0 , Ω_m , and Ω{Λ} , means that it has a unique role in the ongoing data-rich era in cosmology.
 In particular, it will be possible to do an unbiased survey of cluster masses and temperatures and their evolution.
-From the last lecture, you recall that the evolution of clusters is a major clue to the value of Ω_m in particular, which therefore provides a complementary measure (along with CMB power spectra and supernova distance measurements) in the $\Omega_m - \Omega\Lambda$ plane.
+From the last lecture, you recall that the evolution of clusters is a major clue to the value of Ω_m in particular, which therefore provides a complementary measure (along with CMB power spectra and supernova distance measurements) in the $\Omega_m - \Omega{\Lambda}$ plane.
 The S-Z effect in the cores of clusters is especially important, because it depends on the product of n and T, both of which are expected to evolve very differently for different values of the mass parameter.

-In addition, as cosmic microwave background experiments are able to probe higher and higher wavenumbers l (i.e., smaller and smaller angular scales), then the S-Z effect will go from being small at low l to dominant at higher l , say $\ell = 2000$.
-This will provide an excellent complement to the pointed observations from dishes on the ground.
-It's an exciting future, and CARMA will be in the center of all of it!
+In addition, since cosmic microwave background experiments are now able to probe higher and higher wavenumbers l (i.e., smaller and smaller angular scales), the S-Z effect goes from being small at low l to dominant at higher l , say $\ell=2000$, where it is an important component of the high- l CMB power spectrum as seen by the Planck satellite.